-In order to best understand the development environment best practices, it's important to review the workbench dashboard guide.
+In order to best understand the development environment best practices, it's important to review the Product modules overview guide.
 Below is a quick summary diagram.

 There are essentially two major phases of the product module lifecycle: Pre-launch (not selling live policies) and post-launch (selling live policies).
 Regardless of phase, no testing should ever take place in the production environment – always opt for sandbox.
 Let’s examine best practices for both more closely.

 Rapidly develop and test in the sandbox environment.
 Mitigate being blocked by a deployment using the draft version functionality.